khtarnas/JOR/README.md

+**Project Description**

+A project done for my work in the Computational Memory Lab in the summer of 2021.
+This is an overly simplistic version of version 1.0 of this project because much of the code in the file project was adapted from legacy lab code.
+Nevertheless, you can see some the code used to create the structure of the experiment (in "experiment_creation"), the code used to create the runnable experiment ("JOR.html") and some of the first analyses I wrote to analyze data that I got (in "analysis").

 # Recreating_JOR
 A modern-day recreation of the Yntema and Trask's 1963 Judgment of Recency (JOR) experiment using the JsPsych library, run on MTurk and stored on a MySQL table.